TheCSharpAcademy/CodeReviews.Console.Flashcards/README.md

 OR
 Run using the .NET CLI in the folder you have chosen when cloning

-##Usage
+## Usage
 Please refer to the short demonstration below

 ![FlashcardsPreview](https://github.com/user-attachments/assets/b1f61780-42dd-44f9-b074-925a1d3c8796)

-##How It Works
+## How It Works
 1) The console app connects to the database and confirms the connection is open
 2) The menu system is presented to the user to make a choice.
-3) Each menu option has a method that performs the function selected, in some cases such as adding an item there will be a User Interface Method to gather the information from the user, and back end method to perform the action on the database
+3) Each menu option has a method that performs the function selected, in some cases such as adding an item there will be a User Interface Method to gather the information from the user, and back end method to act on the database
 4) The data is stored in three tables: Stacks, Flashcards and Study Session, they are linked using StackID as the Foreign Key (See the Entity Relationship Diagram below)
 5) The app stores and retrieves data from these tables.
-6) During the study session, DTO's are used to conceal back end data, and only show what the user needs to see.
+6) During the study session, DTOs are used to conceal back-end data and only show what the user needs to see.
 7) The study session calculates a percentage of how the user has done during the session, this is calculated and persistently stored by the SQL DB
-8) The report section gathers Study Session Data in order to present it in a more information-friendly way, showing the user a monthly breakdown of how many study sessions they have done
+8) The report section gathers Study Session Data to present it in a more information-friendly way, showing the user a monthly breakdown of how many study sessions they have done
 9) The app is exited through the Main Menu

-##Database
+## Database
-###entity-relationship-diagram
+### entity-relationship-diagram

 ![SSMS ER DIAGRAM](https://github.com/user-attachments/assets/8b3d008c-cbec-4d4e-bd5c-db17afb52871)

-##Solution Diagram showing all Methods and classes (generated using Mermaid Design)
+## Solution Diagram showing all Methods and classes (generated using Mermaid Design)

 ![Flashcards Mermaid Diagram](https://github.com/user-attachments/assets/e8659910-751f-47c6-b525-4fd7e40040c3)

-##Credits
+## Credits
 Many thanks as always to Pablo De Souza from The C Sharp Academy for his mentoring and guidance